-Discover traditional Bavarian towns on this fascinating voyage along the Main and Middle Rhine which includes a free bar from 9am to midnight as well as selected drinks with lunch and dinner on board.
+Explore capital cities and medieval towns on this fascinating voyage along the Middle Rhine and Main which includes selected drinks with lunch and dinner on board.

 Fly to Amsterdam and journey by coach to your ship.
 Look forward to a welcome dinner on board this evening your ship remains moored overnight in Amsterdam.

 Day 2 - Amsterdam

 Look forward to an included excursion which highlights the vivid history of the city and includes a canal cruise to view such treasures as the famous Skinny Bridge, the Montelbaanstoren tower and the Jewish Quarter, where Anne Frank’s house can be seen.